terminatingcode/quote/README.md

 [A Tour of Versioned Go (vgo)](https://research.swtch.com/vgo-tour)

 ## TL;DR:
-- You can build a Go project from outside the $GOPATH or even defining it
+- You can build a Go project from outside the $GOPATH as dependencies and compilation are now centralised in the build cache and the modules cache.
 - Minimum Version Selection algorithm increases repeatability of consistent builds with the same compatible dependency version and transient dependency versions.
 - dependencies are stored in the Module Cache (`$HOME/go/src/mod`) that can be reused in other projects.
+- only need to check in `go.mod` that defines the dependencies and the `go.sum` which contains the checksums of the modules.

 ## Package versioning with Go:
 See Russ Cox's presentation on [Go with Versions](https://www.youtube.com/watch?v=F8nrpe0XWRg&list=PLq2Nv-Sh8EbbIjQgDzapOFeVfv5bGOoPE&index=3&t=0s)